FrancescoMar04/Siem-incident-response-lab-wazuh/README.md

 The lab focuses on detecting and investigating suspicious authentication activity through real-time log analysis and alert correlation within Wazuh.

 ---
+## Workflow

+The project is structured into the following phases:

+- Environment setup
+- Log ingestion and validation
+- Incident simulation
+- Alert detection and triage
+- Incident investigation and response
+- Final report and findings

+Detailed technical steps are documented in the `phases/` directory.

+---

 ## Lab Architecture